freestar-archive/freestarcapital-Freestar-Mobile-iOS-SDK/README.md

 ---
 ## Questions
-If you have any questions, don’t hesitate to email us at [dean.chang@freestar.io](mailto:dean.chang@freestar.io).
+If you have any questions, don’t hesitate to [email us](mailto:dean.chang@freestar.io).
 Thank you.